DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/accessibility.html.md

 accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-### Compliance status
+## Compliance status

 This service is fully compliant with [the Web Content Accessibility Guidelines version 2.2 AA standard](https://www.w3.org/TR/WCAG22/).

-## What we are doing to improve accessibility

-We’ll carry out ongoing internal audits to check the accessibility of this service as well as taking feedback from users.

-Any required changes will be planned into our continuous improvement work for this service.

-This accessibility statement will be updated based on any issues we identify or any changes we make to address any issues raised.

-We're also planning a full accessibility audit on the service by the Digital Accessibility Centre (DAC) before March 2023.
+There may be accessibility issues we have not found yet.
+If you find any please contact us so we can continue to improve the services we provide.

+### Disproportionate burden

+Not applicable

+### Content not within scope of this accessibility statement

+Not applicable

 ## Preparation of this accessibility statement

-This statement was prepared on Monday 21 November 2022.
-It was last reviewed on Monday 20 February 2023.
+This statement was prepared on 12 June 2023.

-Last updated: Monday 20 February 2023